Alestrix/minimal-containers/opensshd-unpriv/README.md

 Include /etc/ssh/sshd_config.d/*.conf
 ```

 If you want to add or override some settings, you can mount additional `*.conf` files into the container's `/etc/ssh/sshd_config.d/` directory.
-Plesae be aware that not
+Please be aware that not
 all setting from sshd_config can be overridden in sshd_config.d/*.conf.

-If you want to change the user for the login to the container, you need to mount a different `/etc/passwd` into the container.
+If you want to change the user name for the login to the container, you need to mount a different `/etc/passwd` into the container.
 The current one looks like this:

 ```
 user:x:1000:1000::/home/user:/usr/lib/openssh/sftp-server